 - pH and Water Testing: Students learn about pH and why it’s so important to the health of streams, estuaries and oceans.
 Harmful inputs into the watershed can alter the pH of our waterways making them unsafe for aquatic life.
-Students test samples from local water sources for their pH levels, and then test common household products to see how they compare.
+Students test samples from local water sources to determine pH levels, and then test common household products to see how they compare.

-- Plankton Lab: Many students are surprised to learn that a few drops of water from a healthy stream may be teaming with microscopic plants and animals known as plankton.
-Working with water samples from local waterways, they use microscopes to observe and identify these tiny organisms.
+- Plankton Lab: Many students are surprised to learn that a few drops of water from a healthy stream may be teaming with microscopic organisms known as plankton.
+Working with water samples from local waterways, they use microscopes to observe and identify these tiny creatures.

 - Steelhead Social Game: The southern steelhead trout is an endangered species.
 Being able to carry out its life cycle in different environments (freshwater and ocean) makes this native species unique and charismatic.
 Students morph into steelhead in this exciting game to learn about the life cycle of this amazing fish.